 Fall Cycle: 5 p.m. on the second Monday in September

-Spring Cycle: 5 p.m. on the last Monday in January
+Spring Cycle: 5 p.m. on the first Monday in February

 Summer Cycle: 5 p.m. on the second Friday in April

-2. Applications must include a recommendation by the faculty member’s Department Chair and the Dean of the appropriate College.
+2. Applications must include a recommendation by the faculty member’s Department Chair, confirming the significance of the faculty member’s participation.

 3. Applications must include a budget for the trip.
 The budget must reflect any funds allocated by other sources, including the faculty member’s department.
 The budget should indicate how the funds that are being requested will be used (travel, registration fees, and so on), and should reflect the total expenses that the faculty member expects to incur.